-- The building is sanitized thoroughly each day, and high traffic areas such as bathrooms, elevator call buttons, railings, door handles, etc. are sanitized every hour.
+- The building is sanitized thoroughly each day, and high traffic areas such as bathrooms, elevator call buttons, railings, door handles, etc. are frequently sanitized.

 - Limited menu and no on-site dining at the museum café.
 Only take away and to-go items are for sale at this time, and food/beverages must be consumed outside of the museum.